blue0knight/Ruby-App/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would document the steps are necessary to get the application with Rspec, capybara_webkit, devise with factory_girl and ffaker, and testing Admin Feature with simple_bdd.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Step 1: Follow steps listed here: https://github.com/blue0knight/GemCheatsheet/blob/master/README.rdoc